-If you had asked me about WordPress plugins a year ago, I would have looked at you with a blank stare.
+If you had asked me about WordPress plugins when I started blogging, I would have looked at you with a blank stare.
 At the time, I was using wordpress.com, meaning plugins weren’t available to me.
-I was still fairly new to blogging, and started looking into expanding my blog.
 Plugins were just a mystery to me.
 Now, they are literally a daily part of my life.
 They control most of what happens on this blog, besides the basic structure.
-I’ve loved discovering new WordPress plugins, and the reality that I can do just about anything on this blog with the help of a plugin.
-Since they’ve become such an important part of how I run my blog, I wanted to share with you a few of my favorite wordpress plugins.
+I’ve loved discovering new WordPress plugins and the reality that I can do just about anything on this blog with the help of a plugin.
+Since they’ve become such an important part of how I run my blog, I wanted to share with you a few of my favorite WordPress plugins.

 This plugin is the source of the social sharing buttons you see below my post title, as well as along the left side of each post.
 I love this plugin!
 Having those buttons right there makes it super easy for anyone to share my blog post and their favorite social media channel.